 ARDF Annual Open Grant Program

-Expert reviewers evaluate proposals based on scientific merit and feasibility, and the potential to reduce or replace the use of animals in the near future.
-Proposals are considered in fields of research, testing, or education.
-The maximum grant is $40,000, with an average 21% funding rate from 2015 to 2024.
+Proposals are evaluated based on scientific merit and feasibility, and the potential to reduce or replace the use of animals in the near future.
+Proposals are considered across the fields of research, testing, or education.
+The maximum award amount is $50,000, and the historical funding rate is approximately 20%.

 Aitor Aguirre, PhD